ZhaoZeyu1995/ZhaoZeyu1995.github.io/_posts/2019-06-18-Installation of Tensorflow and GPU support.md

 Of course, this post is just a test file for my Github Pages.
 You can find a lot of articles like this from Google.

-Here is some details about my OS and environment.
+Here are some details about my OS and environment.
 * CentOS 7 (BTW, here I only talk about linux system.)
-* anaconda3 Anaconda is a goog tool to manage your enviroment.
+* anaconda3 Anaconda is a good tool to manage your enviroment.
 You can get more information in its [offcial website](https://www.anaconda.com/)
 * nvidia-driver 410.79 Dependence for [CUDA](https://developer.nvidia.com/cuda-toolkit) and [CuDNN](https://developer.nvidia.com/cudnn)

 ## Create a new enviroment
 * I suppose that you have already had anaconda3 installed.
-Then, you can run the command below to create an enviroment, where the name of it is tensorflow and version of python we use is 3.7.
+Then, you can run the command below to create an enviroment, named tensorflow, and we use python3.7.
 ```shell
 conda create --name tensorflow python=3.7
 ```
 After that you have created a new enviroment.
-Then you can activate it and do something.
+Then you can activate it and do anything you want.

 ## Install Tensorflow
 1. First, activate the enviroment created before by runing this command in your terminal.